 San Juan County is committed to reducing GHG emissions from community sources and municipal operations to reduce the county’s carbon footprint in recognition of the importance of reducing GHG emissions.

-The goals and policies housed in this element aim to reduce local GHG emissions, in line with meeting Washington State’s target of net-zero emissions by 2050.
+The goals and policies housed in this element aim to reduce local GHG emissions, in line with meeting Washington State’s target of a 48% reduction by 2030 and net-zero emissions by 2050.
 San Juan County will also benefit from several Washington state policies aimed at reducing emissions such as the Clean Energy Transformation Act, which aims to achieve carbon-neutral electricity by 2030, and the Clean Vehicles Program, which requires all new vehicles sold in Washington to meet zero-emissions by 2035.

 Greenhouse Gas Inventory Methodology